bips-hb/bsscomparison/README.txt

     but in this case you will need to download the raw results and save them under "./results".
 See below for the links.)
-    IMPORTANT: If you use our build-in R-script "download-intermediateresults-medium-high.R" and get an timout error
-    please make sure to set an appropriate timeout limit (e.g. options(timeout=1000)).
+    IMPORTANT: If you use our build-in R-script "download-intermediate results-medium-high.R" and get an timeout error please make sure to set an appropriate timeout limit (e.g. options(timeout=1000)).